jhyatt1017/BeerMe-cli-app/README.md

 # BeerMe

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/beer_me`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 This is my gem and displays info on the top ten beers as ranked on https://beeradvocate.com

 ## Installation